 Hailing from Massillon, OH, Jennifer Urbanek graduated from Marietta College with a Bachelor of Science in 2008.
 In 2011, she graduated with a Doctorate in Physical Therapy from Walsh University.
 She joined APT of VA after spending two years at an out-patient clinic in Blacksburg, VA.
 Urbanek’s clinical interests and specialties include general orthopedics and sports medicine.
 In her spare time, her hobbies include hiking, exercising and baking.

 Born in Roanoke Community Hospital and raised in Draper, VA, Cameron graduated from Radford University with a Bachelor of Science in Exercise, Sports and Health Education with a concentration in Sports Medicine in 2012.
 Cameron continued his post-graduate education at Radford University’s Roanoke campus, which is housed in the very same hospital he was born, to obtain a Doctorate in Physical Therapy in 2015.
 Cameron’s clinical rotations include two outpatient orthopedic rotations, at Carilion New River Valley Medical Center and Physiotherapy Associates in Cave Spring, and acute/ICU care on the cardiopulmonary wing of Lewis-Gale Medical Center.
 Cameron has presented at the Southern Conference of Graduate Schools in New Orleans and the American College of Sports Medicine in San Diego for his research on Identifying Risk Factors for Injury and Concussion in Adolescent Athletes.
+Cameron was also certified by the National Strength and Conditioning Association as a Strength and Conditioning Specialist in 2017.

 Type the content for this section here.
 This is just example text to show you what it will look like when you enter text content into this section.
 Your unique, authentic, and appropriate text will be filled into this section.
 Once you click into this section, you will see the filler text disappear, and you can begin typing your real content.
 We’ve simply put in filler text in this area.
 No need to get caught up in the actual content of this body text, we just typed a bunch of meaningless sentences.
 If you get anything from this text, please understand that this is just example text to give you a feeling for what your real text might look like.